Lead from Japan Tariff: 10% (2026)

 Japan is a significant source of lead imports into the United States, with approximately $218B in total bilateral trade.

-The current tariff framework for lead from Japan reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for lead from Japan reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Lead (HTS Chapter 78) carry an average MFN duty rate of 2.5% in addition to the Section 122 tariff.
+Lead (HTS Chapter 78) carry an average MFN duty rate of 2.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Japan.

 Key products in HTS Chapter 78 imported from Japan include Lead ingots, Lead sheets, Lead-acid battery plates, Lead pipes, Lead alloys, and Lead foil.